-Accessible Travel Note: Montevideo is an excellent place for accessible travel.
-Head to towards bottom of this post for more information!
+Accessible Travel Note: Montevideo offers several wheelchair accessible areas.
+Head towards the bottom of this post for more information.

-Before we discuss things to do in Montevideo, let’s talk about how to get there!
-Nestled at the mouth of the Rio de la Plata River, there are three common ways to get to Montevideo.
+Before we discuss things to do in Montevideo, let’s talk about how to get there.
+The city sits picturesquely at the mouth of the Rio de la Plata River, and most tourists arrive by one of the following means.

 If you’re traveling to Montevideo by bus, chances are you’ll be doing so from Colonia.
 The bus ride between Colonia and Montevideo is about three hours.
-I included detailed information about taking the bus from Colonia to Montevideo in my How to get to Colonia post, so make sure to head over there for tips.
+You can read detailed information about taking the bus from Colonia to Montevideo in my how to get to Colonia post.

 Montevideo’s airport is an architectural gem.
-Fitting for a country of only about 3.5 million people, the modern Carrasco International Airport is tiny and easy to navigate.
-When traveling between the airport and downtown Montevideo, make sure to ask your driver to take you along the Rambla.
-The ride will last around 30 – 40 minutes and is a fantastic introduction to Montevideo!
+Fitting for a country of only about 3.5 million people, the modern Carrasco International Airport is small and easy to navigate.
+When traveling between the airport and downtown Montevideo, ask your driver to take you along the Rambla.
+The ride will last around 30 – 40 minutes and is a fantastic introduction to the city.

-Montevideo is a tiny capital and more than half of Uruguay’s population lives there.
-Despite its size, Montevideo is packed with things to do.
-Below are seven items that I recommend incorporating as part of your visit.
+To me, Montevideo’s small size is part of what makes it so charming.
+And despite its size, Montevideo offers many things to do.
+Below are seven activities that I recommend incorporating as part of your visit.

-Would you like to tour more than Montevideo’s historical center?
-Curioso Free Tour runs tours of Parque Rodó (Monday – Friday) and Punta Carretas (Saturday).
+If you’d like to see even more of Montevideo, Curioso Free Tour runs tours of Parque Rodó (Monday – Friday) and Punta Carretas (Saturday).

 A neat thing about visiting Montevideo is that since it’s still under the tourist radar, you stand a good chance of having a small or private walking tour.
-Tour guides are informative and funny, so you’ll surely enjoy your approximately 2.5 hour experience.
+From my experience, the tour guides are informative and passionate, so you’ll surely enjoy your approximately 2.5 hour experience.

 The meeting point is at the Plaza Independencia.
 Speaking of which…

 Despite being such a main attraction, the plaza never felt too crowded to me.
-However, to get the best photos without many, or any, people in them, aim to visit on a weekend morning.
+However, to get the best photos without many people in them, aim to visit on a weekend morning.
 Since Plaza Independencia is located near the business district, things are quiet on weekend mornings before the day-trippers arrive.

-Fun Fact- Palacio Salvo was originally intended to be a hotel but now houses offices and private apartments!
+Fun Fact- The beautiful Palacio Salvo was originally intended to be a hotel but now houses offices and private apartments.

-Montevideo’s historical center is set up in a way that even those without a sense of direction would have trouble getting lost.
+Montevideo’s historical center is set up in a way that even those without a sense of direction would have trouble getting lost (yes, I’m talking about me here!).
 From Plaza Independencia, passing through the former gate, the historical center is a straight pedestrian path along Sarandí Street.

-Walk along the entire length of Sarandí Street and it will take you through the entire heart of Montevideo’s historical district in about 10 minutes, if you manage to do so without stopping.
+If you walk along the length of Sarandí Street it will take you through the entire heart of Montevideo’s historical district in about 10 minutes.
+That is, if you manage to do so without stopping.

 Travel Tip: Things in the historical center close down at lightning speed on Saturday afternoons.
-By around 3:00pm, most stores are closed.
-Sundays remain quiet, with many stores and restaurants closed all day.
+By around 3:00 pm, I found that most stores were closed.
+Sundays remain quiet, with some stores and restaurants closed all day.

 5. Enjoy the Rambla

-The Rambla is a 22.2km continuous boardwalk built in the early 1900’s.
-It starts in the historic center and runs all the way along the coast by some fancy- and not so fancy- districts.
+The Rambla is a 22.2km continuous boardwalk built in the early 1900s.
+It starts in the historic center and runs all the way along the coast, passing by several districts.
 It ends near the road to the airport.